MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/testcontainers-support.md

 ---
 title: Spring Cloud Azure support for Testcontainers
-description: Spring Cloud Azure support for Testcontainers to test service locally such as Event Hubs, Service Bus, and Storage Queue. ms.date: 08/20/2024
+description: Describes how to integrate Spring Cloud Azure with Testcontainers to write effective integration tests for your applications. ms.date: 09/20/2024
 author: KarlErickson
 ms.author: hangwan
 ms.topic: reference